act-rules/act-rules.github.io/_rules/image-accessible-name-23a2a8.md

 name: Image has accessible name
 rule_type: atomic
 description: |
-  This rule checks that each image that either has an accessible name or is marked up as decorative
+  This rule checks that each image either has an accessible name or is marked up as decorative
 accessibility_requirements:
   wcag20:1.1.1: # Non-Text Content
     forConformance: true